ivalx1s/swift-mainactor_isolation_in_protocol/README.md

 }
 ```

 Here, **only** the `performUpdate(with:)` requirement (and anything else explicitly required by `MainActorIsolated`) runs in a main-actor context.
-Other parts of `DataStore` remain unrestricted.
+Other parts of `Store` remain unrestricted.
 This can be useful if you’re shadowing or extending the class with a protocol, letting you keep certain functionality non-isolated while respecting `MainActor` constraints for UI-critical actions.

 > **Note:** This approach demands caution if you accidentally rely on main-thread access for properties or methods that aren’t explicitly covered by the protocol. **Make sure you truly want partial isolation**.